trans-travel/trans-travel/us/ky.md

    law applies only to medical providers.
  * Medical providers may be allowed to deny some care on the basis of their religious beliefs.
+ * Conversion therapy is allowed for both children and adults (updated March 30, 2025).
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before